Friday, September 30, 2022

 So I've been composting.
 Here's a picture from this morning:

-If I were designing a school, I wouldn't focus and teaching kids to think the world's out to get them while simultaneously not teaching them skills and knowledge they'll need to succeed in that world:
+If I were designing a school, I wouldn't focus on teaching kids to think the world's out to get them while simultaneously not teaching them skills and knowledge they'll need to succeed in that world:

 A “woke” California high school that boasts of having a “Social Justice Academy” has scored a dismal 19 percent math proficiency rate.